What about that Blue single Airnoid

 care what kind of "special" fuel you

 throw at it.
-Alcohol, nitro and other toxic
+Alcohol, nitro and other

-waste chemicals comes to mind with
+toxic waste chemicals comes to mind

-extreme HP systems.
+with extreme HP systems.

-I see it also being used on fuel injected cars for on/off fuel curve control.
+I see it also being used on fuel injected cars for on/off fuel curve

-require that much fuel pressure but you could do it.
+could require that much fuel pressure but you could do it.

 Here is something to consider if you can find a radical reason to do it.

 Since the Combo Airnoids share the same orifice sizes you could convert

 one side or the other to fuel or nitrous.
 This ends up being a double